Here I try to log shows, music and other things I enjoyed!

 We've been watching episodes of Taskmaster and Last One Laughing in the VC together here and there.
 Taskmaster is alright, has some fun bits but nothing too gripping.
 Last One Laughing is amazing though, we watched Season 1 & 2.

 The goal of the show is to put a room of comedian together and whoever is the last to laugh wins a bit of a prize.
 Every so often participants have to put on a show or act to try and make the others laugh.
 I used to listen to comedians on XM radio like 20 years ago so I do love it when they go head-to-head.
 I remember great moments between Joe de Rosa and Jim Norton on terrible shows.
-Seeing the comedians on Last one Laughing trying to out-awkward and overcringe eachother is amazing.
+Seeing the comedians on Last one Laughing trying to out-awkward and overcringe each other is amazing.

 Long ago but not ages, I would watch a bit of Zuthar13's stuff.
-I was playing a lot of Source games myself because my old PC couldn't handle much intenser stuff.
+I was playing a lot of Source games myself because my old PC couldn't handle much intense stuff.
 You can see how I end up on a channel where someone started out with "How to troll Gmod players" as a video series.

 That series had already ended by the time I started really watching for a while.
 I saw him start to do more scripted stuff or at least try and tell a little story.
 He then moved over to GTA5 online and started a new persona; Commander Chaos.
 This later became his Vtuber name and persona when he stopped going as Zuthar13.
 By this point he had already started using his first name and a few pics on socials.
 Conner dresses like a vampire who is into melodic-doom-grunge and I always loved that.